Decide Where To Expat

 Throughout civilized history people have flocked to cities.
 It’s natural to want to be around other people as it maximizes the potential for human interaction and achievement.
 Cities can bring out the best in people but they can also bring out the worst.
 This is what makes cities intense places to live in.

 Being in a highly urbanized location can be very comforting and reassuring, since most of what you need is close by.
+This can be especially advantageous for those who choose to retire abroad.
 But for some it might feel artificial and out of touch with nature.
 Having said that, there are plenty of cities that blend well with the natural surroundings.

 As a potential expat, if you’re interested in moving to a big city, it’s a matter of finding the most compatible one for you.
 And just as with living in a small town, each positive comes with a flipside.